$2$-Modular Matrices

 Theorem~\ref{main} shows that the maximum size of a simple rank-$r$ $2$-modular matroid is ${r + 2 \choose 2} - 2$, if $r$ is sufficiently large, and the vector matroids of $A_r$ and $A'_r$ show that there are at least two matroids that attain this maximum.
-In order to prove Theorem~\ref{main}, we show that (iii) and (iv) have affirmative answers for $\Delta = 2$, and we find several excluded minors for $\cM_2$, including $U_{2,5}$, $F_7$, $\U$, and $\AG(2,3)\del e$.
+In order to prove Theorem~\ref{main}, we show that $(iii)$ and $(iv)$ have affirmative answers for $\Delta = 2$, and we find several excluded minors for $\cM_2$, including $U_{2,5}$, $F_7$, $\U$, and $\AG(2,3)\del e$.
 In fact, we prove the following result, which is stronger than Theorem~\ref{main}.
-A line in a matroid is \emph{long} if it contains at least three \emph{points}, that is, rank-one flats.
+A \emph{line} in a matroid is a rank-$2$ flat, and a line is \emph{long} if it contains at least three \emph{points}, that is, rank-one flats.
 The matroid $R_9$ is the ternary Reid geometry \cite[p.~654]{Oxley}, which is the simple rank-$3$ matroid consisting of long lines $L_1, L_2, L_3$ with a common intersection point $x$ so that $|L_1| = |L_2| = 4$, $|L_3| = 3$, and both elements in $L_3 - \{x\}$ are on four long lines.

 \begin{theorem} For each sufficiently large integer $r$, the maximum size of a simple rank-$r$ matroid with no minor in $\{U_{2,5}, F_7, \U, R_9\}$ is ${r + 2 \choose 2} - 2$. \end{theorem}